 - All garbage must be placed in the bins provided.

-- Please respect other people on site in the horse compound and quarantine isolation facility by keeping noise to a minimum and by leaving and entering the site quietly.
+- Please respect other people on site by keeping noise to a minimum and by leaving and entering the site quietly.

 - All relevant WH&S control measures must be applied at all times.

 - All WH&S incidents must be reported in a timely manner.

 Note: The department will pursue individuals for costs where their negligent actions have resulted in damage or loss.